 DLoT provides 49 high-quality items for residents to hire and is the largest of the six LoTs across London.
 Residents can select items among different categories such as cleaning, cooking, DIY tools, gardening, electronics, furniture, medical equipment, music, sports, toys and games, and hobbying.
 Residents hire items at an average of 7.5% of the retail price.
 DLoT provides a 25% concession rate discount to students, pensioners, people not working, and households with no/low income.
+By March 2023, DLoT had recorded 200 borrows, the highest any Library of Things location has recorded in a single month.

-Case study: Bright Sparks
+Case study: Fashion Swaps